The Alchemy of Hope: What You Can Contribute To The Greater Good During A Pandemic

 - Take a positive step to set off a ripple of good in the larger community.
 COVID-19 has showed us we really ARE interconnected.
 Let’s use this reality to know that every positive step we take does make a difference in not only our own lives but also the lives of loved ones and our greater world community.

 - Be a good example.
 As people tire of pandemic living, and want to throw caution to the wind, it is reinforcing to see others do the right thing.
-Wear a mask.
+Wear a mask; you can easily get those in bulk from a face mask supplier.
 Social distance.
 Make safe choices about activities in our COVID-19 world.
 Do whatever you can to stay safe, and should you show symptoms, get tested, quarantine and do your best to protect others.

 - Cultivate creative outlets.
 They help us process our experience and can also touch others.
 Music and songwriting during this pandemic time has been powerful for me.
 Journaling, story writing, cooking, gardening, painting, drawing and taking photographs are personal outlets.
 Finding new ways for people to gather and connect safely can help stave off a sense of isolation.
 Family dinners on Zoom, attending or performing in virtual concerts or open mics, and meeting outside at a state park instead of inside in a living room allow us to still enjoy pandemic-safe social contact.